ddesonier/DocIntel_GPT-4o_UI/README.md

 This project is a Streamlit application for extracting and transforming invoice data from PDF files.
 The application uses Azure OpenAI for OCR-like data extraction and JSON transformation according to a provided schema.

+## Use of Code Caveat
+This repository contains demo code intended for educational and illustrative purposes.
+Please be aware that it is provided "as-is" without any guarantees or warranties.
+Use at your own risk.
+We recommend reviewing and testing the code thoroughly before deploying it in any development, test, or production environment.

 ## Features

 - Upload PDF files containing invoices.